+Whereas the work of Special Jurisdiction for Peace-the transitional justice mechanism created for the purpose of ensuring accountability in the context of Colombia's internal armed conflict-is fundamental to the implementation of the accords and the consolidation of peace in the country; and

+Whereas, on August 29, 2019, Luciano Marin Arango, a.k.a.
+Iván Márquez and Seuxis Hernández Solarte, a.k.a.
+"Jesús Santrich", along with other members of the Revolutionary Armed Forces of Colombia (FARC), publicly called for the renewal of armed conflict in Colombia and for increased cooperation between the FARC and the National Liberation Army (ELN), two entities that are designated by the United States as Foreign Terrorist Organizations: Now, therefore, be it

-- Whereas the work of Special Jurisdiction for Peace-the transitional justice mechanism created with the purpose of ensuring accountability in the context of Colombia's internal armed conflict-is fundamental to the implementation of the accords and the consolidation of peace in the country: Now, therefore, be it - 1 Resolved, That the Senate- - 2 (1) reaffirms the unwavering support of the 3 Government and people of the United States for the 4 people of Colombia in their pursuit of peace and sta5 bilization of territories previously in conflict so they 6 can achieve their aspiration to live in a country free 7 of violence and organized crime; - 8 (2) lauds efforts to bring an end to Colombia's9 enduring internal armed conflict; - 10 (3) commends the work of the United Nations 11 Verification Mission in overseeing the implementa12 tion of the 2016 peace accord and the disarmament 13 and reintegration of combatants;
+Now, therefore, be it

+1 Resolved, That the Senate-

+(1) reaffirms the unwavering support of the Government and people of the United States for the people of Colombia in their pursuit of peace and stabilization of territories previously in conflict so they can achieve their aspiration to live in a country free of violence and organized crime;

+- (2) lauds efforts to bring an end to Colombia's enduring internal armed conflict; - 10 (3) commends the work of the United Nations 11 Verification Mission in overseeing the implementation of the 2016 peace accord and the disarmament and reintegration of combatants;